 Cost of Goods Sold.
 Cost of goods sold includes costs incurred in conjunction with the operations for the production of isobutanol at the Luverne Facility and costs directly associated with the ethanol and related products production process such as costs for direct materials, direct labor and certain plant overhead costs.
-Costs associated with the operations for the production of isobutanol includes costs for direct materials, direct labor, plant utilities, including natural gas, and plant depreciation.
+Costs associated with the operations for the production of isobutanol includes costs for direct materials, direct labor, plant utilities, including natural gas and plant depreciation.
 Direct materials consist of dextrose for initial production of isobutanol, corn feedstock, denaturant and process chemicals.
 Direct labor includes compensation of personnel directly involved in production operations at the Luverne Facility.
 Costs of direct materials for the production of ethanol and related products consist of corn feedstock, denaturant and process chemicals.
 Direct labor includes compensation of personnel directly involved in the operation of the Luverne Facility.
 Plant overhead costs primarily consist of plant utilities and plant depreciation.
 Cost of goods sold is mainly affected by the cost of corn and natural gas.
 Corn is the most significant raw material cost.
-The Company purchases natural gas to power steam generation in the production process and to dry the distiller's grains, a by-product of ethanol and related products production.
+The Company purchases natural gas to power steam generation in the production process and to dry the distillers grains, a by-product of ethanol and related products products on the production.

 Patents.
 All costs related to filing and pursuing patent applications are expensed as incurred as recoverability of such expenditures is uncertain.
-Patent-related legal expenses incurred are recorded as selling, general and administrative expense, and during the years ended December 31, 2018, 2017 and 2016 were \$0.2 million, \$0.3 million, and \$0.2 million, respectively.
+Patent-related legal expenses incurred are recorded as selling, general and administrative expense.

 Research and Development.
-Research and development costs are expensed as incurred and are recorded as research and development expense in the Consolidated Statement of Operations.
+Research and development costs are expensed as incurred and are recorded as research and development expense in the Consolidated Statements of Operations.
 The Company's research and development costs consist of expenses incurred to identify, develop, and test its technologies for the production of isobutanol and the development of downstream applications thereof.
-Research and development expense includes personnel costs, consultants and related contract research, facility costs, supplies, depreciation on property, plant and equipment used in development, license fees and milestone payments paid to third parties for use of their intellectual property and patent rights, and other direct and allocated expenses incurred to support the Company's overall research and development programs.
+Research and development expense includes personnel costs, consultants and related contract research, facility costs, supplies, depreciation on property, plant and equipment used in development, license fees and milestone payments paid to third parties for use of their intellectual property and patent rights and other direct and allocated expenses incurred to support the Company's overall research and development programs.

 Income Taxes.
 Deferred tax assets and liabilities are recognized based on the difference between the carrying amounts of assets and liabilities in the financial statements and their respective tax bases.
 Deferred tax assets and liabilities are measured using currently enacted tax rates in effect in the years in which those temporary differences are expected to reverse.
 Deferred tax assets should be reduced by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-At December 31, 2018 and 2017, based upon current facts and circumstances, the Company had recorded a valuation allowance against its deferred tax assets of \$110.9 million and \$107.4 million, respectively.